 Hydrologic models can’t predict the future, but they can generate scenarios illustrating the likely impacts of sea level rise and extreme flooding on the region’s water supply and flood control systems.
 We expect the 3D models in particular to capture the attention of policymakers and residents and generate a lot of discussion about adaptation choices.Dr.
 Jennifer Jurado, Director, Broward County Environmental Planning and Community Resilience Division

-In 2006, Broward County partnered with the US Geological Survey to develop a numerical model tracking the movement of saltwater inundation in the northern third of the County.
-The initial results established that the model accurately represented the historic movement of the saltwater front.
-In addition, sensitivity analyses helped identify the contribution of various factors to the front’s migration.
+In 2006, Broward County partnered with the U.S. Geological Survey (USGS) to develop a numerical model tracking the movement of saltwater inundation in the northern third of the county.
+The initial results established that the model accurately represented the historic movement of the saltwater front, while sensitivity analyses identified how various factors contributed to the front’s migration.
 Results showed that the influence of sea level rise was minimal by itself, but when coupled with other stressors like wellfield withdrawals, the combined effects were significant.

-Several years later, in 2013, Broward County and the USGS undertook a new project to model the central and southern portions of Broward and to link to the already-completed northern model.
+Several years later, in 2013, Broward County and USGS undertook a new project to model the central and southern portions of Broward and to link to the already-completed northern model.
 As with the earlier model, the expanded model was tested and calibrated to ensure it would accurately represent the historic record of saltwater intrusion.
-Sensitivity analyses were designed to isolate various manmade and natural stresses (everything from potable water withdrawals and canal elevations to drought and sea level rise).
-The main objectives again were to incorporate predictive scenarios to give insight to future conditions and the best management practices which might be employed to protect potable water supplies.
+Sensitivity analyses were designed to isolate various manmade and natural stresses—everything from potable water withdrawals and canal elevations to drought and sea level rise.
+The model sought to incorporate predictive scenarios to give insight into future conditions and the best management practices for protecting potable water supplies.

 These modeling efforts provide water managers, municipal utilities, planners, and elected officials with valuable tools that develop scenarios illustrating the range of possible impacts of climate change and sea level rise on Broward County’s groundwater and surface water systems, and an initial assessment of the types of measures that could be employed to adapt to the risks posed by climate impacts.

-Implementation has moved forward via individual and collaborative efforts by Broward County staff, the US Geological Survey, and the National Environmental Modeling and Analysis Center at the University of North Carolina at Asheville.
+Implementation has moved forward via individual and collaborative efforts by Broward County staff, USGS, and NEMAC.

 By investing in this modeling, Broward County stakeholders gain a powerful tool for evaluating the likely influence of sea level rise on saltwater intrusion and the performance of drainage and flood control systems with higher sea levels and more intense storm events.
 In addition, the models facilitate information sharing relating to the potential benefits of adaptation measures, such as the replacement of gravity drainage systems with pumps, movement of control structures, and raising of sea walls.
 These modeling tools have the potential of being linked to models being developed for Miami-Dade County and other jurisdictions in the future, supporting scenario analysis on an even larger scale.